davyhollevoet/wifi-button-max-resources/README.md

-# WiFi Button Max resources
+# myStrom WiFi Button Max resources

 This repository contains some files and scripts that can be useful for user of [myStrom WiFi Button Max devices](https://mystrom.ch/wifi-button-max/) that run the [Button Max Custom Firmware](https://mystrom.ch/support/mystrom-button-max-tool/).